 Important Caveats with Zinc Roofing

-If Zinc roof is not properly installed (such as when an installer uses a non-breathable synthetic underlayment), the material can actually trap moisture and mold between it and the roofing deck.
+If a zinc roof is not properly installed (such as when an installer uses a non-breathable synthetic underlayment), the material can actually trap moisture and mold between it and the roof deck.

 If moisture seeps into the house or causes the roof deck to disintegrate, then “Houston, we have a real problem!”.
-Proper installation by an experienced Zinc installer fully understands this and overcomes it.
+Proper installation by an experienced zinc roofing installer fully understands this and overcomes it.

 Need a Roofer?
 Get 4 Free Quotes From Local Pros: